L&D employees using an LMS integration

 Why is it important to survey mentors and mentees?

-When mentors and mentees are given an opportunity to answer mentorship program survey questions, it allows them to share their mentoring experience.
+When participants are given the opportunity to answer a mentor survey or mentee survey, it allows them to share their mentoring experience.
 This information can be valuable to program managers in many ways.

 To gain insight into how to improve your program